maciejkuran/colorala.com-old/README.md

 # Documentation

 > Documentation is a general overview of the changes made.
-Colorala is an application that I intend to regularly improve and enhance with new functionality.
+Colorala is the project that I intend to regularly improve and enhance with new functionality.
 I will announce all changes at this time on GitHub.
 In case of growing documentation, I may create a special place for documentation on colorala.com website.

 ## v.2.0